Spectre907YT/EndlessSky-PluginArchive/plugins.md

 - Pug reinforcements armed with new technology
 - three Skeleton Keys to unlock a hidden treasure
 - space station defense jobs
+- Sunracer racing
+- ancestral Hai worlds
+- alternate starts (some only unlocked after completing the main plot with a different pilot)

 </blockquote>
 </details>